rafaelvascc/google-meet-dice-roller/README.md

 If you're seeing this page, probably the Google Meet Dice Roller extension was just installed or updated...
 Better read these docs to keep up with changes.

+# Important, About the "Browsing History Access" permission

+This extension **does NOT** access your browsing/navigation history, period.

+Why it asks for Browsing History Access Permission?
+Glad you asked.

+Because the "Roll Dice!" button in the user interface needs to use the [chrome tabs api](https://developer.chrome.com/docs/extensions/reference/tabs/).
+By simply requesting access to use this api, the extension is marked as "requiring browser history".

+This api is used for the button to find the tab where Google Meet is running and sends a message to this tab.
+This message trigger an event that make the "Roll Dice!" button work.

+You can check this piece of code [here](https://github.com/rafaelvascc/google-meet-dice-roller/blob/eb19b9c7cb2aa3e1361bd2ec523da607ea5e1628/src/ui/components/UserDiceRollItemForm.jsx#L96) and [here](https://github.com/rafaelvascc/google-meet-dice-roller/blob/eb19b9c7cb2aa3e1361bd2ec523da607ea5e1628/src/content-scripts/index.js#L36)

 ## For Microsoft Edge Users

 On Edge, after the extension is installed or updated, a white halo may apear surrounding the extension icon in the toolbar.
 This means you need to give permission to the extension to access Google Meet.
 To do that, simply click on the icon.